RobertTDowling/stm32h7-heartrate-monitor/README.md

 * Reading the ADC
   * Simply sample ADC at a regular rate and place output in Channel queue for processing later
-  * ADC configured to minimize noise
+  * ADC configured to minimize noise using `stm32-metapac`
-    * 16x oversampling enabled (with `unsafe` raw point: FIXME, use `stm-metapac`) with no down-shift on 12 bit conversion to result in 16 bit samples
+    * 16x oversampling enabled with no down-shift on 12 bit conversion to result in 16 bit samples
     * Changes to ADC Sample/Hold did not seem to have any effect on noise, so lowered ADC clock rate instead and found sweet spot at about 1/10th the default sample rate
     * ADC sampling takes about 50us in this mode, far less than 1kHz overall sample rate.
   * Size of channel determined empirically by watching amount of overruns with various processing and I/O loads during algorithm development